The Craziest Cars Ever Built

 Faster than the speed of sound

-Yes, this is a car (albeit a crazy one): The ThrustSSC is a twin turbofan jet-powered car that went 1,228 km/h in October 1997, earning it the World Land Speed Record.
+Yes, this is a car (albeit a crazy one): The ThrustSSC is a twin turbofan jet-powered car that managed to reach a speed of 1,228 km/h in October 1997, earning it the World Land Speed Record.
 The ThrustSSC was the first car to travel at a supersonic speed, meaning it broke the sound barrier at Mach 1.016.
 Which makes honking useless, since the car will arrive before the beep does.

 It looks cool and sounds cool, so we’re going to go ahead and say that the Mansory Stallone Ferrari 812 Superfast is very, very cool.
 It was revealed at the 88th Geneva Motor Show and made it tough for any of the other cars to get noticed.
 You get all of the power and speed you’d expect from a Ferrari, plus the luxurious interior.

 While promoting the release of Cars 3, Pixar Studios sent a full-size Lightning McQueen on a worldwide tour, making stops from Detroit to Malaysia.
 In case you’re wondering what kind of car Lightning is, the answer is… None.
 The filmmakers have explained that it has elements of GT40s and Chargers and of the Corvette C6, but McQueen is his own beast.